SahilJatoi744/Bytewise-Limited-Fellowship-DataScinece/README.md

 # Bytewise-Limited-Fellowship-DataScinece
 The ByteWise Limited fellowship in data science has a dedicated repository for participants to access tasks and related resources.
 The repository includes instructions, data sets, and a discussion forum.
 This structured and supportive environment helps participants learn and grow as data scientists, preparing them for successful careers.
+### Week 2:
+<i>Week 2 of our data science journey covered the basics of Python, including installation and environment setup, printing, input, data types, operators, and data structures like lists, tuples, sets, and dictionaries.
+We also delved into the world of strings and learned about their various methods.
+With these fundamental concepts under our belt, we're ready to tackle more advanced topics in the coming weeks.
+Also, if you're interested in learning more about Python, check out this article I wrote on Medium for a comprehensive beginner's guide: https://medium.com/@Sahil_Ali/python-beginners-guide-50c102a776bc.
+It covers everything we've learned in Week 2 and more.
+Happy learning!<i>